Nat-the-Kat/OpenShock-TaskMaster/README.md

 i'm well aware this challenge makes everything look kinda cursed.

+as for the formatting, i've got no excuse, its just kinda whats easiest to read (for me)

 ## **contributing**
 please feel free to submit pull requests, i just ask that you follow the challenge set out above. contributers will be credited for their work below.